 BACKGROUND/HISTORY AND CONTEXT OF THE WORKSHOP

-Bristol’s Living Lab, Knowle West Media Centre (KWMC), is an arts & digital organisation who’ve been working with people for more than 20 years to harness the power of the arts and digital technologies to create positive social change; applying methods of innovative co-creation.
-KWMC has been exploring the hopes, fears, myths, and controversies of AI, particularly its propensity to amplify biases, perpetuate stereotypes and increase power imbalances.
-The prevalent narratives about AI either pit humans against machines – with AI threatening to take jobs and purpose from humans – or AI is found to be failing because it remains all too human, limited by fallible and bias programmers.
+Bristol’s Living Lab, Knowle West Media Centre (KWMC), is an arts & digital organisation who’ve been working with people for more than 20 years harnessing the power of arts and digital technologies to create positive social change; applying methods of innovative co-creation.
+KWMC has been exploring the hopes, fears, myths, and controversies of AI with communities, researchers and artists – particularly its propensity to amplify biases, perpetuate stereotypes and increase power imbalances.
+The prevalent narratives about AI either pit humans against machines – with AI threatening to take jobs, role and purpose from humans – or AI is found to be failing because it remains all too human, limited by fallible and bias programmers.

 MAIN AIM / OBJECTIVE